hashicorp/design-system/website/docs/patterns/table-multi-select/partials/interaction-concepts/interaction-concepts.md

 Filtering a data set implies removing or hiding results from rendering within a Table; a **reductive** action.
 In this scenario, performing a reductive action will impact multiple areas of the interface and surface a number of considerations for persisting the selection.

+!!!
+Info

+Consider these topics conversation starters to help make an informed decision around the user experience, the answers may vary depending on product architecture and broader application strategy.
+!!!

-- In a Multi-select pattern, should the [total count](/patterns/multi-select-patterns?tab=guidlines#total-count) be affected to reflect a reduction in the number of visible results?
+- In a Multi-select pattern, should the [total count](/patterns/multi-select-patterns?tab=guidlines#total-count) change to reflect a reduction in the number of visible results?
 - In Pagination, is the number of results reduced to reflect the those excluded by the filter?
 - If a selection has been made prior to filtering, is the selected state persisted even if the filtered results are excluded from the data set?
 - Are there any parameters in the data set that are variable in nature?
 E.g., status that is prone to changing if a cluster is starting up or spinning down.